Control of the Schr\"{o}dinger equation in $\mathbb{R}^3$: The critical case: Abstract

 \section{Abstract}

-This article deals with the $H^{1}$--level local null controllability for the defocusing critical nonlinear Schr\"{o}dinger equation in $\mathbb{R}^3$.
-Firstly, we show the problem under consideration to be well-posed using Strichartz estimates.
+This article deals with the $H^{1}$--level local null controllability for the energy-critical nonlinear Schr\"{o}dinger equation in $\mathbb{R}^3$.
+Firstly, we demonstrate that the problem under consideration is well-posed using Strichartz estimates.
 Moreover, through the Hilbert uniqueness method, we prove the linear Schr\"{o}dinger equation to be controllable.
 Finally, we use a perturbation argument and show local controllability for the critical nonlinear Schr\"{o}dinger equation.